 Begin your review by telling the reader not only the overarching concern of the book in its entirety [the subject area] but also what the author's particular point of view is on that subject [the thesis statement].
 If you cannot find an adequate statement in the author's own words or if you find that the thesis statement is not well-developed, then you will have to compose your own introductory thesis statement that does cover all the material.
 This statement should be no more than one paragraph and must be succinctly stated, accurate, and unbiased.

-If you find it difficult to discern the overall aims and objectives of the book [and, be sure to point this out in your review if you believe it this to be a deficiency], you may arrive at an understanding of the purpose by assessing the following:
+If you find it difficult to discern the overall aims and objectives of the book [and, be sure to point this out in your review if you determine that this is a deficiency], you may arrive at an understanding of the book's overall purpose by assessing the following: